moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 In this phase, the JavaScript engine reads through the entire code without executing it.
 It looks for variable and function declarations and creates memory spaces for them in what's called the `Variable Environment`.
 This is where hoisting takes place.
 The engine assigns memory space for variables and initializes them with a default value of undefined, and for functions, it stores the entire function's code.
 It also checks for syntax errors during this phase.

-DM: going forward, no that you're dealing with more adnavced topics that I may not know "off the top of my head", show your references for the definitions, i.e., a URL or put "AI" if that's the case.
+DM: going forward, know that you're dealing with more advanced topics that I may not know "off the top of my head", show your references for the definitions, i.e., a URL or put "AI" if that's the case.
 EX above I'm not familiar with the term "variable environment" so I wouldn't know if AI invented the term or borrowed it from another programming language or context.
 If I google search "js compile "Variable Environment"" I see little mention of it, but there are some.
-DM: todoMM: I think "variable environment" means "memory space" but double check it with a google search.
+(done)DM: todoMM: I think "variable environment" means "memory space" but double check it with a google search.
+MM: src: https://www.scaler.com/topics/hoisting-in-javascript/ and AI-Sider

 ## Execution Phase